AliDenno/ansible-template/creating a control node/README.md

       ```sh
        ssh-keygen
       ```
-   - Enable password based login (not necessary)
+   - Enable password based login (not necessary) (This shouldnt happen on a control node)
+   - send your keys ssh-copy-id username@remote_host